kevingvand/DatabaseEntityManagement/README.md

-# DatabaseEntityManagement
+# Database Entity Management Framework
-A framework for automatically managing entities
+A framework for automatically managing entities in the database